langroid/langroid/docs/FAQ.md

 - **Relevance Extraction:** LLM is used to retrieve verbatim relevant portions from the retrieved chunks.
 This is typically the biggest latency step.
 You can turn it off by setting the `relevance_extractor_config` to None in `DocChatAgentConfig`.
-- **Answer Generation:** LLM generates answer based on final best
+- **Answer Generation:** LLM generates answer based on retrieved passages.

 See the [`doc-aware-chat.py`](https://github.com/langroid/langroid/blob/main/examples/docqa/doc-aware-chat.py)
-which illustrates some of these settings.
+example script, which illustrates some of these settings.

 In some scenarios you want to *only* use the **retrieval** step of a `DocChatAgent`.
-For this you can use the [`RetrievalTool`][langroid.agent.tools.retrieval_tool.RetrievalTool] tool.
+For this you can use the [`RetrievalTool`][langroid.agent.tools.retrieval_tool.RetrievalTool].

-An example of using `RetrievalTool` can be found in `test_retrieval_tool` in the [`test_doc_chat_agent.py`](https://github.com/langroid/langroid/blob/main/tests/main/test_doc_chat_agent.py).
+See the `test_retrieval_tool` in [`test_doc_chat_agent.py`](https://github.com/langroid/langroid/blob/main/tests/main/test_doc_chat_agent.py).
-The above example uses `RetrievalTool` as well.
+to learn how to use it.
+The above example script uses `RetrievalTool` as well.